LukaRoca/padel-court-managment-system/src/main/kotlin/pt/isel/ls/docs/report.md

 When a request is made to the API, it goes through the following elements:

-1. **Controller**: The request is first handled by the appropriate controller class which is located in the corresponding webAPI file.This maps the request to the corresponding endpoint.
+1. **WebApi**: The request is first handled by the appropriate controller class which is located in the corresponding webAPI file.This maps the request to the corresponding endpoint.
 2. **Service**: The controller then calls the relevant service class, which contains the business logic for processing the request.
 3. **Storage**: The service interacts with the storage layer, which is responsible for managing the database operations and data memory.